-Since many are still confused about what spider traps is, in the section below we will help you understand and identify spider traps that often occur in the past and then advise on how to address the problem.
+Since many are still confuse about what spider traps is, in the section below we will help you understand and identify spider traps that often occurred in the past and then advice on how to address the problem.
 The issues below may be difficult to identify and fix especially on large sites, but there are still solutions for this issue.
 Hence, if you are working in SEO service, web developer or people who wish to maximize their search engine performance, we recommend this article for you.

 Keyword Search Spider Trap